Graduate Application FAQs

 Currently, all students accepted into the PhD program receive guaranteed funding for five years, usually in the form of a teaching assistantship or research assistantship.
 Some students receive a campus fellowship.
 Assistantships and fellowships typically carry with them a tuition waiver, 9 month stipend, and health insurance subsidy.

-What should I include in my 500 word personal statement (only required for applications to the PhD program)?
+What should I include in my 500 word statement of purpose (only required for applications to the PhD program)?

 Consider your statement to be an expression of your professional background, previous experience, and research interests.
 Explain how our faculty and research program are a good fit to your own career goals.
 Convince your audience that you have what it takes to succeed in graduate school.
 State clearly what motivates you to be a part of the graduate program to which you are applying, and state clearly why that program would want you.
 Demonstrate that you are familiar with the program to which you are applying and that you are a good match to that program.
 Show that you have the ability to be a good follower (someone who takes directions and criticism well) and a leader (someone who can work independently and guide others).
 Convince your readers that you will be successful and that you’ll complete the program on time.